foluis/TodoList/README.md

 # TodoList
-Simple to do list implementing Authentication and Implementing Policy Autorization
+Simple to do list implementing Authentication and Implementing Policy Authorization